International

 Moreover, the use of only gold does not necessarily:–

-of secure income (in addition to any income from labour)
+form of secure income (in addition to any income from

-societies to control their own resources and their own
+• allow societies to control their own resources

-use of gold (and silver) alone, while undoubtedly having an
+the use of gold (and silver) alone, while undoubtedly having

-emotional and historical appeal to Muslims, is unlikely to
+an emotional and historical appeal to Muslims, is unlikely

-be the means by which the ummah can break from its
+to be the means by which the ummah can break from

 societies.